alephium/www/src/content/news/the-leman-network-upgrade-ama-most-relevant-topics-and-questions-1fbbc68d4237/index.md

 Question: **When will it activate?
 How will we know?**

-**Cheng:** All planned features and changes were introduced in the <a href="https://github.com/alephium/alephium/releases/latest" >latest full-node</a> release.
+**Cheng:** All planned features and changes were introduced in the [latest full-node](https://github.com/alephium/alephium/releases/latest) release.
 These improvements are under testing and, when cleared, will be available for the whole community.

 Question: **What are the main changes?
 What does the Leman Upgrade make possible that wasn’t possible before?**